provenance-io/provenance/x/marker/spec/01_state.md

 ### Required Attributes

 A marker with the **Restricted Coin** type can be configured to allow transfers with a normal `MsgSend` to address that have defined attributes.
-This can be configured by setting the `restricted_attributes` array on the Marker.
+This can be configured by setting the `required_attributes` array on the Marker.
 When a `MsgSend` transaction is executed and the coin type is `restricted`, the `required_attributes` are checked.
 If the `ToAddress` associated with the `MsgSend` command has **all** the required attributes, the transfer will be executed.

 A single wildcard can only be used for the starting name of the required attribute.
 For example, `*.provenance.io` is a valid wildcard attribute.
 Invalid wildcard usages include forms such as `*kyc.provenance.io` or `kyc.*.provenance.io`.
 Matching will be accepted for any number of child level names, i.e. `one.two.three.provenance.io` and `one.provenance.io` will be accepted for `*.provenance.io`.